About Me

 Jo was signed by James Essinger at Canterbury Literary Agency and her first novel, Lucy Shaw’s Not Sure, was published in October 2017, with the sequel, Lucy Shaw Wants More, following in May 2019, both books being published by The Conrad Press.

-Jo now lives in Folkestone with her photographer partner, and was inspired by her local writing group and the Triennial art exhibits to pen her first crime novel.
+Jo now lives in Folkestone with her photographer partner, Dirk Seyfried, and was inspired by her local writing group and the Triennial art exhibits to pen her first crime novel.
 The Write Way to Die (July 2021) is a blackly comic, sometimes grisly, tale of murder in the creative quarter of the seaside town, where the bodies are mounting up amongst the art installations.
 Set during the early part of the Covid-19 pandemic, The Write Way to Die also documents Jo’s experience of this strange period in all our lives.
+The second book in The Write Way to Die series, Bang to Rights (June 2024), sees the return of best friends and amateur sleuths, Amy and Jenny, as they investigate another spate of murders around the art installations of the seaside town.
+Book three in the series, The Wipeout Round, is set in the world of pub quizzing, and has Jo’s usual dark humour, and more puns than you could ever want!
+Jo is currently writing the fourth in the series.